Dwight Foster (ice hockey): Detroit Red Wings

 Injuries continued to plague Foster with the Red Wings, but he did bounce back to score 17 goals his first year in Detroit, while being limited to 58 games.
 It would prove to be the high-water mark for games played during his time in Detroit while he battled shoulder and knee injuries.
 During his fourth season with the Red Wings, he was shipped back to Boston in a late-season trade for Dave Donnelly.

 Second stint with Boston

 Foster was held off the score sheet in the 13 games he played for the Bruins to wrap up the 1985–86 season but he did chip in two points in three playoff games that spring.
 He returned to the Bruins for the 1986–87 season but struggled with just four goals in 47 games and suffered yet another knee injury that required surgery.
 When the Bruins did not offer him a contract for the 1987-88 campaign, Foster retired, finishing with 274 points in 541 career games.

 Personal life

-Foster was a father of four: Dwayne, Peter, Alex and Genevieve.
+Foster was married to Maryann and they had four children.
 Foster's son Alex was also a professional ice hockey player.
-Foster's son Peter received a scholarship to the United States Air Force Academy as a goaltender and played for the Air Force Falcons for four years.
-Foster died on 6 January 2025, at the age of 67.
+Foster died unexpectedly on 5 January 2025, at the age of 67.